olsona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 13: May 20, 2020

+**Today's Progress**: Had a couple of interviews and didn't feel great.
+Clearly dynamic programming is a weak spot for me, and I was being too clever (again).
+Need to spend more time practicing on HackerRank and the like while I've got interviews in the pipeline.

+**Thoughts**: Some days are just bad days.

 ### Day 12: May 19, 2020

 **Today's Progress**: Cleaned up the Wishlists controller a lot.
 Decided to allow multiple wishlists per user, but each user will have a default wishlist.
 Learned about double-rendering and the dangers of being too clever.
 Tomorrow I will have to figure out how to handle the Wishlist Items controller now that the resource is within the Wishlists resource.